M-uch/IAC_RISCV32I_Team_23/README.md

 2. **Pipelined RISCV-32I**: CPU with pipelining which improves performance by fetching instructions for multiple steps.

-3. **Data Caching RISCV-32I**: CPU with data caching which improves performance by storing frequently used files.
+3. **Data Caching RISCV-32I**: CPU with data caching which improves performance by storing frequently used data.

 # 1. Single Cycle RISCV-32I: